irJERAD/hugoXYZ/content/post/managing-content.md

 {{% toc%}}

-## Create a publication
+## Create a idea

-To create a new publication:
+To create a new idea:

-    hugo new publication/my-paper-name.md
+    hugo new idea/my-paper-name.md

-Then edit the default variables at the top of `content/publication/my-paper-name.md` to include the details of your publication.
-The `url_` variables are used to generate links associated with your publication, such as for viewing PDFs of papers.
+Then edit the default variables at the top of `content/idea/my-paper-name.md` to include the details of your idea.
+The `url_` variables are used to generate links associated with your idea, such as for viewing PDFs of papers.
 Here is an example:

 ```
 +++